-In 2016 BCT along with IT/Network Analyst, Misty Rowley and Mike Mears, Eureka County Assessor have been working diligently and have successfully reduced or eliminated many of the technology contracts.
+In 2016 BCT along with Mike Mears, Eureka County Assessor have been working diligently and have successfully reduced or eliminated many of the technology contracts.
 This has already resulted in a $330,000.00 savings for the upcoming Fiscal Year.
 Additonal savings are to be realized in Fiscal Year 2017

 Lester Keizer, CEO, and Earle Keizer, President and COO of Business Continuity Technologies, gave the Commissioners a presentation regarding how BCT has been performing IT/network activities in Eureka County.
 Keizer gave an overview “of what we’ve been doing and where we’re headed.”
 Keizer characterized BCT as a “32 year old minority employee owned I.T.
 Company” keeping pace with rapid technology changes that bring “challenges to security.”